RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 7) Restart the VM to allow the above fstab changes to take effect.

-8) To setup the usrquota and grpquota files, run
+8) To setup the usrquota and grpquota files, run the following.
+   The last line provides feedback that the quota is setup.
 ```
 sudo quotacheck -ugm /
+sudo quotaon -a
+sudo quotaon -pa
 ```

 9) Install 'git' and clone https://github.com/RIAPS/riaps-integration.git